-Where are your competitors currently paying for advertising.
-If they are doing over a reasonable time frame, then you can safety guesstimate that they are getting some kind of return on that advertising.
+Where are your competitors currently paying for advertising?
+If they are doing over a reasonable time frame, then you can safely guesstimate that they are getting some kind of return on that advertising.

 Go and have a look at their ads on Google and Facebook Check out their landing pages and see what they are doing with that traffic.
 You can learn a lot about how your competitors are converting people by reverse engineering the path of a visitor backwards from the landing pages to the ads they run.

-What are your competitors Unique Selling Propositions?
-How can you included those if possible in your content.
-Standardise them as “normal” if you can, and then do better so you become the standout.
+What are your competitors’ Unique Selling Propositions?
+How can you include those if possible in your content.
+Standardize them as “normal” if you can, and then do better so you become the standout.

 What kind of content do your competition syndicate, re-publish from other sources?
 What gets read and paid attention to from that content?
 This can tell you what your competition and possibly yourmaudiences respond to.